phreborn/MLCAF/Tutorial/TQFolder.md

 ```
 -->

+Be careful never to move a folder into itself or into a subfolder of itself.
+Possible side effects include crashes that are very hard to debug.

 ## $create
 The `create` method creates a new `TQFolder` or `TQSampleFolder`.
 The function
 takes the two named arguments `path` and `type`.
 The type can be either "f" or